neelchauhan/www.neelc.org/content/posts/incus-epel-10.md

 The problem?
 The
-[Rocky Linux installation instructions](https://linuxcontainers.org/incus/docs/main/installing/) for Incus points to a COPR repository for Rocky Linux 9, not 10.
+[Rocky Linux installation instructions](https://linuxcontainers.org/incus/docs/main/installing/) for Incus points to a Copr repository for Rocky Linux 9, not 10.

 While I have two Minisforums running Rocky Linux 9, I also have a HPE ProLiant ML30 Gen9 running Rocky Linux 10 as a domain controller, UniFi controller and